 Common Stock Ownership Theory

 The stock price of a corporation being added to an index fund increases along with it’s competitors that are also included in the index fund.
+There is less motivation to compete with each other because the owners across all the competitors are the same.

 -